Minee-Liane-Choi/MineeChoiLab/_posts/2023-12-29-issue9-NewHome.md

 tags: BRePAIR
 ---

 Our much-anticipated relocation has now been completed.
-We can never be more pleased to announce that our new home is situated at 5F, Meta-Fusion Building, W16.
+We can never be more pleased to announce that our new home is situated at 5F, Meta-Fusion Building (W13).

 {% include figure.html image="images/post/issue9/photo1.jpg" caption="Meta-Fusion Building" width="560px" %}